KusionStack/kusionstack.io/docs/kusion/3-concepts/7-backend.md

 # Backend

-Backend is Kusion's storage, which defines the place to store Workspace, Spec and State.
-By default, Kusion uses the `local` type of backend to store the state on the local disk.
-While in the scenario of team collaboration, the Workspace, Spec and State can be stored on a remote backend, such as `mysql`, `oss` and `s3`, to allow multiple users' access.
+Backend is Kusion's storage, which defines the place to store Workspace and Release.
+By default, Kusion uses the `local` type of backend to store on the local disk.
+While in the scenario of team collaboration, the Workspace and Release can be stored on a remote backend, such as `oss` and `s3`, to allow multiple users' access.

 The command `kusion config` is used to configure the backend configuration.
 Configuring a whole backend or an individual config item are both supported.
 For the sensitive data, the environment variables are supported, and with higher priority.